 - The Namibian currency is the Namibian dollar and is around 13 NAD to 1 USD.

-- Travelers spending a lot of time outdoors or visiting game parks have an increasedt risk of being bitten by a tsetse fly which can cause African Sleeping Sickness.
-Remember that these flies: bite during the day, are attracted to bright, dark colours and can bite through lightweight clothing.
+- Travelers spending a lot of time outdoors or visiting game parks have an increased risk of being bitten by a tsetse fly which can cause African Sleeping Sickness.
+Remember that these flies: bite during the day, are attracted to bright, dark colors and can bite through lightweight clothing.

 - The water is not potable; drink only bottled water.

 - Best Sim Cards: We use KnowRoaming $3.99 per day Unlimited data.
 There are other unlimited plans for up to 1 month so check out KnowRoaming for details.
 PlanetD readers receive an extra 50% off using promo code DDSave50